higlass/higlass/CONTRIBUTING.md

 _Note, continuous integration will fail if your code is not compatible with our coding style._

-- **JavaScript coding style**: We are following a combination of [ESLint's recommendation](https://eslint.org/docs/rules/), [Airbnb's coding style](https://github.com/airbnb/javascript), [React's recommendation](https://github.com/yannickcr/eslint-plugin-react), and [customizations](https://github.com/higlass/higlass/blob/develop/.eslintrc#L30).
+- **JavaScript coding style**: We are following [Biome's recommended](https://biomejs.dev/linter/rules/).
+See `biome.json` for details.
 The easiest way to ensure you're following our coding style is to automatically run `npm run lint`.

 - **Python coding style**: We follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide and the [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html) convention for [docstrings](https://www.python.org/dev/peps/pep-0257/).